-- A Drug Store visit would replace a session time slot for each classroom.
-This allows one classroom to visit the Drug Store at a time. - Schools wanting a full day programming (four lessons) and a visit to the Drug Store will need to stay until 2:00 pm. - A minimum of one to two adults are required to stay in the Drug Store to manage student behavior and assist students with their purchases. - Students should know what they want and have their money ready before they reach the register.
-This will assist the Drug Store in serving more students in a limited amount of time. - The Drug Store is not open on Mondays and not an option available to schools visiting on Mondays. - Debit and credit cards are accepted with a \$5.00 minimum purchase.
-The Drug store is open Tuesdays through Fridays.
+- Drug Store visits will occur during Free Time when requested prior to field trip. - A minimum of one to two adults are required to stay in the Drug Store to manage student behavior and assist students with their purchases. - Students should know what they want and have their money ready before they reach the register.
+This will assist the Drug Store in serving more students in a limited amount of time. - Debit and credit cards are accepted with a \$5.00 minimum purchase.
+The Drug Store is open to visit during Free Time Mondays through Fridays.